 So what did I do?
 I signed up for an Aerial Hammock class at ClubMynx.
 Not knowing what to expect and not knowing anyone else in it.
 This is not something I do.
 I don’t enjoy doing things like that.
 I was debating whether or not to sign up and there was one spot left.
 I made a rash decision because it might have been too late otherwise.

 I don’t regret it.

-There was 7 people in the class, plus the instructor Kate.
+There were 7 people in the class, plus the instructor Kate.
 She did a great job at making everyone feel welcome which was great.
-She would demonstrate each move for us, and then walk us through it.
+She would demonstrate each move for us and then walk us through it.
 She was able to gauge what level everyone was at and challenged us through that.